BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 9. `add eax, ebx` : get specific function's VMA
 10. `mov [esp+0x1c], eax` : Overwrite the eax value stored on stack from pushad so that it returns the specified functions address instead when popad is executed

-Run again in WinDbg, set a software breakpoint at the jump in `find_function_compare`, then step through.
+Run again in WinDbg, set a software breakpoint at the end of `find_function_compare`, then step through.
 Stop once we get the VMA of the TerminateProcess function and `u eax` to confirm we see `KERNEL32!TerminateProcessStub`
 Also step over the call to TerminateProcess to ensure that the shellcode exits cleanly (ntdll!KiFastSystemCallRet).
 Commenting out the `int3` in the shellcode and running should also result in a clean exit vs a crash.

 TerminateProcess prototype: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminateprocess